UK Sea Fishing for Beginners

 2. Fish for what’s there

-While you may have a particular species in mind for a fishing trip, it’s worth being prepared to switch your approach and target something else entirely if those fish aren’t biting.
-Often this happens with people targeting bassmackerel or those bottom fishing.
-If there aren’t any bass about, why not try for ballan wrasse instead?
 If you’re using mackerel feathers and casting and retrieving for hours without results, perhaps you should try fishing on the bottom instead.
-I’ll admit, I typically don’t stick with one approach for more than 20 minutes if I haven’t caught a fish in that time.
+I’ll admit, I typically don’t stick with one approach for more than 30 minutes if I haven’t caught a fish in that time!
 Others will prefer to persist and try to win through time investment.
-This isn’t a bad strategy for those willing to fish for 6-8 hours in a session, but that’s not going to work for a lot of people.
+This isn’t a bad strategy for those willing to fish for 6-8 hours in a session… but that won’t work for many people.
 Change things up when they aren’t working!

 3. Use tackle that’s fit for purpose